Support Worker CV: Examples & Writing Guide for 2025

 7. Attach a Support Worker Cover Letter

-Here’s how to write a cover letter.
+Here’s how to write a cover letter:

-Finally.
-Always follow up your job application.
-If you have no reply after a week, check back with the employer about the status of your application.
+Finally, if you have no reply after a week, check back with the employer about the status of your application.
 It’s one of the simplest ways of improving your chances of success.
 22% of hiring managers would be less likely to hire candidates who don’t follow-up.

 Plus, a great cover letter that matches your CV will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: